 We provide for each building block a Spring Boot Starter that can be customized and extended for your domain specific requirements.

 Our Spring Boot Starters can be found here:

 REST and Message Driven APIs are defined for each service, and a specification for each can be found in the component documentation.
 We want to make sure that the contract is well defined so different implementations can be supported.
 The objective behind supporting different implementations (based on different technologies) enable us to support a wider range of scenarios (low latency, data intensive, your custom requirement, etc.)

 Activiti Core and Activiti Cloud dependencies are managed using Bill of Materials (BoMs) which centralize the services and libraries dependencies.
 These BoMs can be found in these two repositories:

 Design: we keep a closed loop between design, RFC and coding to make sure that we rapidly build small features that improve our services and can frequently be released (at least once a month).

-Build: Our CI servers build each of our services and release to Alfresco Nexus and Maven central so you can depend on frequently released artefacts and nightly builds.
-If you work against nightly builds of our services and projects while you are developing your apps you can help us to make sure that everything will work for you when you release your apps/services.
-Stop fearing SNAPSHOTS.
+Build: Our CI servers build each of our services and release to Alfresco Nexus and Maven central so you can depend on frequently released artefacts.
 All of our services can be configured using environment variables so we keep them immutable and you can change their configuration using standard container practices

 Release: for domain-specific modules/services we provide mechanisms to make sure that you can reproduce your releases to be able to audit and troubleshoot when things go wrong